derweisskrag/ComputerHardwareColleg/Rust/README.md

 8. If you want to add libraries such as crates, you can explore `.toml` file (on terminal `cargo add <crate name>`).
 You can find crates here: [Rust crates](https://crates.io/).
 For example, `cargo add serde`.

+## Code example
+The code prints "Hello, world!" to the console.
 ```Rust
 fn main(){
    let response: &str = "Hello, world!";